42Curriculum/ft_printf/README.md

 ## Notes

 Unfortunately, I was young and stupid when I made this implementation.
 It does not use a struct to pass data around and as such is very very messy and does multiple calls to write.

 One way to fix this would be to first of all, use a struct and second use a linked list to store all the string data and print everything at the end or, if we wanted to be fast we could use a static array, although that would limit the length of the output, but it can be somewhat compensated by 1) having a big enough array size and / or 2) actually allocating a big enough array once we've determined that the static array would be too small.

+I plan to make a better printf sometime in the future